SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Related Work

 \section{Related Work}

 \paragraph{Long-Context Data Augmentation} This approach leverages advanced LLMs to synthesize high-quality, long-dependency instruction-following data, used with PO or SFT for long-context alignment~\citep{MDCure,LongReward,Generalizing_Short2Long,LongFaith,bai-etal-2024-longalign}.
 However, as text length increases, it becomes less reliable and efficient~\citep{logo}.
 Moreover, short-context alignment methods may underperform in long-context settings~\citep{Survey_Dong2023ASO,LongCEloss,BART_Lewis2019}. \paragraph{Long-Context Alignment Objective Optimization} \citet{LongCEloss} propose LongPPL and LongCE loss to identify key tokens in long-text modeling and increase the loss weights for these critical tokens, thereby improving the effectiveness of long-context SFT.
 LongPO~\citep{chen2025longpo} searches for preference pairs based on short texts and applies them to long-context DPO training to achieve the non-decoupled short-to-long alignment discussed in our paper.
 Additionally, LongPO introduces a short-to-long constraint, replacing ${\pi_{ref}(y\mid x_{\text{long}})}$ with ${\pi_{ref}(y\mid x_{\text{short}})}$, thereby maintaining the short-context ability.
-However, LongPO focuses on context size expansion while lacking theoretical analysis.
+However, LongPO focuses on context size expansion while its optimization is restricted to DPO.
 Both LongPO and LongCE suffer from limited training efficiency due to their reliance on long text processing, with LongCE incurring additional overhead associated with critical token detection.

-\ours introduces a theory-based approach for long-context preference optimization, exploiting the connection between short and long contexts.
-This framework improves the efficiency of data construction and training, resulting in stronger overall performance.
-Moreover, SoLoPO may further benefit from integration with data augmentation methods, enhancing its effectiveness on long-context alignment.
+\ours introduces a theory-based decoupling strategy for long-context preference optimization, enabling more effective modeling of contextual knowledge localization and reasoning.
+The \textit{chosen-only} SoLo-RA variant improves performance while facilitating data construction and training efficiency.
+Moreover, integrating SoLoPO with long-context data augmentation may further improve its alignment performance.
 A more comprehensive review of related work is provided in Appendix~\ref{sec:detailed_related_work}.